Magnetic Resonance Imaging (MRI)

 What is an MRI?

-Radiologists interpret the MRI to help diagnose problems or check the body’s response to treatment.
+Radiologists look at the MRI pictures to diagnose problems or check how your body is responding to treatment.

 What types of MRI machines does CHOC use?

 • Siemens 1.5T MRI: At CHOC we are proud to offer our patients the very latest in MRI technology.
-We currently offer the latest Siemens 1.5T model MRI machine with advanced technology designed to reduce scan time by up to 50%.
+Our latest MRI technology reduces scan time by up to 50% to make it quicker for you.

 When is an MRI needed?